Port of San Diego

 The Port of San Diego is a seaport in San Diego, California.
-It is located on San Diego Bay in southwestern San Diego County, California, and is a self-supporting district established in 1962 by an act of the California State Legislature.
-In addition to port activities, the Port District controls San Diego Bay and owns and manages the Bay's immediate waterfront under the state's Tidelands Trust.
+It is located on San Diego Bay in southwestern San Diego County, and is a self-supporting district established in 1962 by an act of the California State Legislature.
+In addition to port activities, the Port District controls San Diego Bay and owns and manages the bay's immediate waterfront under the state's Tidelands Trust.

-The U.S. Bureau of Transportation Statistics has ranked the Port of San Diego as one of America's top 30 U.S. containership ports bringing in nearly 3 e6MT of cargo per year through the Tenth Avenue Marine Terminal and the National City Marine Terminal.
-Together with the National City Marine Terminal, the Port of San Diego is the primary port of entry for Honda, Fiat, Audi, Mazda, Acura, Isuzu, Volkswagen, Nissan, Mitsubishi Fuso, and Hino Motors into America.
-The Port holds a 24 1/2-year lease with Dole Food Company bringing in much of the country's banana crop.
-It is also the third-busiest cruise ship port in California.
+The U.S. Bureau of Transportation Statistics has ranked the Port of San Diego as one of America's top 30 U.S. containership ports, bringing in nearly 3 e6MT of cargo per year through the Tenth Avenue Marine Terminal and the National City Marine Terminal.
+Together with the National City Marine Terminal, the Port of San Diego is the primary port of entry for Honda, Fiat, Audi, Mazda, Acura, Isuzu, Volkswagen, Nissan, Mitsubishi Fuso, and Hino Motors into the United States.
+The port holds a 24 1/2-year lease with Dole plc, bringing in much of the country's banana crop.
+It is the third-busiest cruise ship port in California.

-The Port is governed by a seven-member Board of Port Commissioners.
+The port is governed by a seven-member Board of Port Commissioners.
 One commissioner each is appointed by the city councils of Chula Vista, Coronado, Imperial Beach and National City, and three commissioners are appointed by the San Diego City Council.
-The Board establishes policies under which the Port's staff – supervised by the Executive Director – conducts its daily operation.
+The board establishes policies under which the port's staff – supervised by the Executive Director – conducts its daily operation.